 - Partial hospitalization

 Watching your loved ones exhibit signs of heroin use can be difficult, but there is still hope for them to receive the help they need.
-Call [direct] today for a confidential assessment to help them take the first steps to recovery.
+Reach out today for a confidential assessment to help them take the first steps to recovery.